-Net cash flows provided by operating activities includes net income and adjustments for non-cash expenses, changes in operating assets and liabilities, including balances related to the settlement and funding of client transactions, receivables from product sponsors, and accrued commission and advisory expenses due to our advisors.
-Operating assets and liabilities that arise from the settlement and funding of transactions by our advisors' clients are the principal cause of changes to our net cash from operating activities and can fluctuate significantly from day to day and period to period depending on overall trends and clients' behaviors.
+Net cash flows provided by operating activities includes net income and adjustments for non-cash expenses; changes in operating assets and liabilities, including balances related to the settlement and funding of client transactions; receivables from product sponsors; and accrued commission and advisory expenses due to our advisors.
+In addition to net income, operating assets and liabilities that arise from the settlement and funding of transactions by our advisors' clients are the principal cause of changes to our net cash from operating activities and can fluctuate significantly from day to day and period to period depending on overall trends and clients' behaviors.

-The increase in cash flows provided by operating activities for the three months ended March 31, 2020 compared to the same period in 2019 was primarily attributable to an increase in payables to clients and a decrease in receivables from clients, due to the timing of payments made, partially offset by an increase in receivables from product sponsors, broker-dealers and clearing organizations.
+The decrease in cash flows provided by operating activities for the nine months ended September 30, 2020 compared to the same period in 2019 was primarily attributable to a decrease in net income and a decrease in inflows from payables to clients, partially offset by a decrease in outflows from drafts payable.

-The increase in cash flows used in investing activities for the three months ended March 31, 2020 compared to the same period in 2019 was primarily attributable to an increase in capital expenditures and purchases of held-to-maturity securities.
+The increase in cash flows used in investing activities for the nine months ended September 30, 2020 compared to the same period in 2019 was primarily attributable to an increase in capital expenditures, partially offset by a decrease in acquisition costs.

-The decrease in cash flows used in financing activities for the three months ended March 31, 2020 compared to the same period in 2019 was primarily attributable to proceeds from our revolving lines of credit, partially offset by an increase in repurchases of our common stock.
+The decrease in cash flows used in financing activities for the nine months ended September 30, 2020 compared to the same period in 2019 was primarily attributable to the suspension of repurchases of our common stock, partially offset by repayments of our revolving lines of credit.

-We have actively monitored our liquidity needs since the start of the COVID-19 pandemic.
-We believe that based on current levels of operations and anticipated growth, our cash flow from operations, together with other available sources of funds, which include three uncommitted lines of credit, the revolving credit facility established through our senior secured credit agreement (the "Credit Agreement") and the committed revolving credit facility of LPL Financial, will be adequate to satisfy our working capital needs, the payment of all of our obligations, and the funding of anticipated capital expenditures for the foreseeable future.
+We have actively monitored any changes to our liquidity needs caused by the COVID-19 pandemic.
+We believe that based on current levels of operations and anticipated growth, our cash flow from operations, together with other available sources of funds, which include four uncommitted lines of credit, the revolving credit facility established through our senior secured credit agreement (the "Credit Agreement") and the committed revolving credit facility of LPL Financial, will be adequate to satisfy our working capital needs, the payment of all of our obligations and the funding of anticipated capital expenditures for the foreseeable future.
 We believe that this will remain the case in reasonably likely stress scenarios involving a sustained market downturn and the persistence of current interest rates.
 We note that the earliest principal maturity date for our long-term borrowings is 2025 and our revolving credit facilities mature in 2024, which makes us less dependent on capital markets in the near-term.

-We have certain capital adequacy requirements related to our registered broker-dealer subsidiary and bank trust subsidiary and have met all such requirements and expect to continue to do so for the foreseeable future.
-In particular, we believe that our liquidity planning has positioned us to meet reasonably foreseeable liquidity needs resulting from higher transaction volumes and price volatility, including higher margin requirements of clearing corporations and exchanges.
+We have certain capital adequacy requirements related to our registered broker-dealer subsidiary and bank trust subsidiary.
+As of September 30, 2020, we were in compliance with all such requirements and expect to continue to be so for the foreseeable future.
+In particular, we believe that our liquidity planning has positioned us to meet reasonably foreseeable increases in the demand for liquidity that are caused by higher transaction volumes and price volatility, including higher margin requirements of clearing corporations and exchanges.
 For short-term liquidity needs we have the ability to draw on the committed revolving credit facility of LPL Financial and our senior secured revolving credit facility for a combined available amount of up to \$1.1 billion.

-We regularly evaluate our existing indebtedness, including refinancing thereof, based on a number of factors, including our capital requirements, future prospects, contractual restrictions, the availability of refinancing on attractive terms, and general market conditions.
+We regularly evaluate our existing indebtedness, including potential refinancing opportunities, based on a number of factors, including our capital requirements, future prospects, contractual restrictions, the availability of refinancing on attractive terms and general market conditions.